 Next, outline your problem space to some well-established or familiar architectures appropriate for the requirements.

 For instance, many system design questions (such as this one) can be outlined using a client-server pattern.

-Now, you will need to structure your answer with an outline, or system diagram, of the high-level components that will make up the architecture pattern you’ve chosen.
+You will need to structure your answer with an outline, or system diagram, of the high-level components that will make up the architecture pattern you've chosen.

 From there, elaborate and expand on each of the components, making sure to describe how they're connected and how they communicate with each other.

 It's helpful to start with the component closest to the user and move backward from there.
 This will help show your hiring manager that your design process and delivery are methodical and user-centric.

 Always be sure to explain each of your design decisions as you answer the question, and check in frequently with your interviewer.

 Communication is being tested as well; don't be afraid to engage in your system design interview.
 Your interviewer wants to know how you ask questions and think through problems for real-world systems.

 "Let's pretend that you are the lead engineer tasked with building a platform like Reddit from scratch.”

 - Users can make posts in different forums (subreddits),